photo by Andrew George on Unsplash

 Fish oil is a game changer for mood fluctuations in that first year after birth.
 It’s no joke when women talk about feelings of sadness and despair and depression and anxiety or just underlying lethargy and apathy.
 Your brain undergoes massive changes with pregnancy and birth and having a baby to take care of.
 Team that up with baby basically taking all your essential fatty acids out of your bloodstream and it’s a perfect storm.
 So double up your fish oil in those first 6-8 months post birth.
 OR LONGER!

-Here’s my all-time favorite prenatal, magnesium, vitamin D, fish oil, and choline.
+Here are my all-time favorite prenatal, magnesium, vitamin D, fish oil, and choline supplements.

 Like, seriously – as everyone says – sleep when the baby sleeps.
 Take a nap.
 Forget about cleaning the house.
 Doing the laundry.
 Doing every other item on your to-do list.
 It’ll all get done at some point.
 And it doesn’t all need to be today.